 You will be supported on PEP every step of the way.
 There is your unit coordinator; on ground UTAS staff like Fieldwork Coordinators, WOCFs and Lead Facilitators; and of course, your placement supervisor.
 There may also be other students on placement in the same location.
 UTAS staff are there to help you succeed in your placement.
 So, no matter what you may need, use the resources on this website and ask for support.

 Being on placement can be a daunting experience if you are away from home, family, friends and familiar surroundings.
 This can especially be true in a more rural or remote setting.
 You can become a member of the National Rural Health Student Network (NTHSN) and connect with other health students in rural and remote Australia.
 Watch the YouTube clip on the NRHSN website under the About Us tab.
-Tasmania’s NRHSN club is Rustica, and you can find out who is about, what events are on or simply connect with other students by checking in on the Rustica Facebook Page When you stay in UTAS shared accommodation there are also great opportunities to connect with other College of Health and Medicine students from Tasmania and also students from interstate universities Get connected, stay connected and make the most of your rural PEP
+Tasmania’s NRHSN is Rustica, and you can join the Rustica Facebook Page to connect with other health students, make friends and have fun.
+When you stay in UTAS shared accommodation there are also great opportunities to connect with other College of Health and Medicine students from Tasmania and also students from interstate universities Get connected, stay connected and make the most of your rural PEP

 There are so many great experiences to be had in rural areas.
 A rural placement provides an opportunity to get amongst great tourism opportunities in places that you otherwise might not visit.
 It might be a different type of shop you find or a local food or beverage you’ve never tried before, a local walking club, mountain biking, tennis or other sporting activities.
 There will be many friendly faces to help you find your way in their area.
 Make the most of your placement and the accompanying down time.
 Immerse yourself in the community and see what it has to offer.